hjiangAnthony/Projects-for-Graduate-School/README.md

 The background of this study is that:
 >The Universal Basic Income (UBI) has been proposed since decades ago.
 As a proposal forcurrent redistribution system which is a reform of previous welfare policies.
 The goal of it is to reduce income gap, promote individual liberty, and alleviate the tensions from issues due to social-economic inequality in the society—especially the issue related to income inequality.

 The author believed that UBI has positive effect in reducing the crime rates by lessening the income gap, improving good future expectancy, and strengthening trust in the government & judiciary.
-The argument was supported with a mathematical tool using linear regression method whose mathematical expectation can be verified by existing studies about UBI.
+The argument was supported with a mathematical tool called `UEC (UBI Effect on Crime Rates)`, which used linear regression method such that its mathematical expectation can be verified by existing studies about UBI.

+One big challenge of this study was that there were limited empirical studies

 Thank you for your consideration in my application!